FrancisIGP/Password-Manager/README.md

 **Disclaimer**
 ---

-<p align="justify">This is a project I created to help me improve my Java skills; if you plan to use it for personal purposes, please be advised that, while I've provided the program with some basic security measures such as encryption and password-protected storage, I cannot guarantee that you will have all the security needed to keep your accounts safe if your device is compromised or any circumstances alike.
-Hence, please use it at your own risk.</p>
+<p align="justify">This is a personal project that I developed to help me improve my Java skills; if you intend to use it for personal purposes, please be aware that, while I've included some basic security measures such as encryption and password-protected storage, I cannot guarantee that you'll have enough security to keep your accounts safe if your device is compromised or if any other circumstance occurs.
+As such, use it at your own risk.</p>

-I will be adding more features and security to it in the future.
+I will be appending more features and security to it in the future.

 **Program info**
 ---